NCBI-Codeathons/bothie/README.md

 ## What's the problem?
 It is important to know if a microbe is present in a metagenome.
-If we have a set of microbes and we want to know which metagenomes we should look at, we can screen the sequence read archive (SRA) for genes or genomes and there is need for a tool that can do the screening.
+If we have a set of microbes and we want to know which metagenomes we should look at, we can screen the sequence read archive (SRA) for genes or genomes and there is need for a tool that can do the high throughput screening.

 ### Real world application for bothie:
 + Identifying toxin biosynthesis gene clusters in environmental water samples.